 Psychology Futures is part of the Leeds Futures programme, our national outreach programme designed for students currently in Year 12 / first year of college.
 During your time on the programme, you will be given the opportunity to learn more about Psychology, whilst developing your study skills and careers awareness.

-In Year 13, you will take part in a number of sessions to support your transition to University, helping to bridge the gap between college and undergraduate study.
+- Support for your transition to University, helping to bridge the gap between college and undergraduate study.

 How is it delivered?

 Fortnightly sessions will be delivered online via Zoom.
 University staff, current students, and guest speakers will deliver content, with opportunities for you to interact and participate.
 You will also have the opportunity to visit the University of Leeds for a campus day, to delve deeper into your chosen subject, meet your fellow participants, and find out more about studying at university.

 Online sessions will take place on a weekday evening, during term-time, so that they do not interfere with your current studies.

 Our on campus days will take place in the Spring Bank half term holiday at the end of May, so that they do not interfere with your studies.